 The transformer is a static device that transfers electrical energy from the primary winding to the secondary winding without affecting the frequency.
-It is used to step-up or step-down the ac voltage level and isolates the remainder of the electronic system from the ac power.
+It is used to step-up or step-down the AC voltage level and isolates the remainder of the electronic system from the AC power.

-The primary winding of the transformer is connected to an ac voltage source that produces alternating current while the secondary is connected to a load.
+The primary winding of the transformer is connected to an AC voltage source that produces alternating current while the secondary is connected to a load.
 The primary and secondary windings are not physically connected to each other but due to electromagnetic induction following Faraday's law, there is an induced voltage in the secondary winding.

-The rectifier is a device used to change the ac power into pulsating dc.
+The rectifier is a device used to change the AC power into pulsating DC.
 The basic rectifier is the diode.
 This diode is a unidirectional device that operates as rectifier in the forward direction.
 The three basic rectifier circuits using diodes are the half-wave, full-wave center-tapped and full-wave bridge type.

 Ripple and Ripple factor

-Ripple is the unwanted ac component of the signal after rectification.
+Ripple is the unwanted AC component of the signal after rectification.
 It is unwanted because it can destroy or damage the load.
 This is the main reason why filters are installed in power supply - to prevent high ripples.
-The job of the filter is to smoothen the signal and suppress the ac component or variations.
-Ripple factor is the ratio of the root mean square of the ripple voltage to the value of dc component at the output voltage.
+The job of the filter is to smoothen the signal and suppress the AC component or variations.
+Ripple factor is the ratio of the root mean square of the ripple voltage to the value of DC component at the output voltage.
 It is sometimes expressed in percentage or in peak-to-peak value.
 The ripple factor determines the effectivity of a filter being used in the circuit.

-A voltage regulator is designed to provide a very steady or well regulated dc output.
+A voltage regulator is designed to provide a very steady or well regulated DC output.
 It is always ideal to have a steady output voltage so that the load will operate properly.
 The output level is maintained regardless of the variation of the input voltage.
 The commonly used transistor voltage regulators are the series voltage regulator and the shunt voltage regulator.

 Series voltage regulator